bitgroupasia/nextjs-auth/README.md

 nextjs-auth
 =======

-A Next.js example for Casdoor SSO.
+A Next.js SDK for SSO Imigrasi.